takhoshi/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 ### Customer objections

-1. ECC remains on-premises until Dec CY18.
+1. ECC remains on-premises until Dec CY19.
 How can we maintain integrations between ECC and BW?

 2. How much does Azure cost?
 Give us a few options (e.g. HA and non-HA, DR and non-DR).

 3. Do I have to pay for virtual machines when they are stopped?

-4. Can I automate the shutdown of virtual machines at periodic times of day?
+4. Can I automate the shutdown of virtual machines at specific times of day?

 ### Infographic for common scenarios